mizma/flatbox/hardware-rev1.1/README.md

 You may use some of the printer features but if that doesn't work, you might want to edit the original model.
 Model data are found in the same directory in a [FreeCAD](https://www.freecadweb.org/) file format.

+Also, since the insertion portion requires a fairly tight tolerance which is not easily achieved by 3D printers.
+To that extent, the models are modelled slightly on the larger side.
+I have had fairly good results with this model using SLS Nylon print but sometimes it is too large.
+Which can be filed down to fit.

 #### Materials Consideration

 * Nylon